frankbraun/frankbraun.github.io/donate/index.md

 # Donations

-If you like my work, please consider a donation.
+If you like my work, please consider making a donation.

 If your favorite cryptocurrency is not listed **and** you want to make a donation, please [contact me](https://frankbraun.org#contact).